Boosting Posts on Facebook: All Your Burning Questions Answered

 So, think carefully about the best time to hit your audience when you are planning your boosts.

-9. Are there coupon codes for boosting posts?
+9. Are there coupons or discount codes for boosting posts to help with reducing the costs?

 It used to be pretty easy to get ahold of coupons for free Facebook ad budget.
 These coupons are now very hard to find, if they even exist at all.